 There are many accounts that someone cannot list another person as the owner of the account.
-For example, you cannot have your spouse titled on your Individual Retirement Account (IRA) or 401(k), because it is a single person account.
+For example, you cannot have your spouse titled on your Individual Retirement Account (IRA) or 401(k), because it is a single-person account.
 However, you can add your loved ones to your account as beneficiaries.

 Here is an infographic that demonstrates assets passing through and around the probate process:

-Trusts are also useful to implement for when a parent may be worried that their child may divorce a partner in the future.
+Trusts are also useful to implement when a parent may be worried that their child may divorce a partner in the future.
 If the father wrote a will, the proceeds could be split between the spouses upon divorce.
 In a trust, the parent could stipulate that only their child would receive 100% of the benefit if a divorce were to occur.

 The Bottom Line

 There are various tools and vehicles you can use to direct your assets and estate when you die.
-To recap, the four ways that assets pass from the decedent’s estate to their heirs and legatees: by the will and probate, by law of titling, by contract of beneficiary, and by the terms of the trust.
+To recap, the four ways that assets pass from the decedent’s estate to their heirs and legatees.
+By the will and probate, by law of titling, by contract of beneficiary, and by the terms of the trust.

 Each one has its advantages and disadvantages.
-For example, the will is very simple and inexpensive to create, but will be subject to the probate court.
+For example, the will is very simple and inexpensive to create but will be subject to the probate court.
 A trust will have the advantage of avoiding probate, but are can be expensive and convoluted in nature.
-Further, real assets like your house, cars, and property typically cannot have a listed beneficiary, and must pass through the will or a trust.
+Further, real assets like your house, cars, and property typically cannot have a listed beneficiary and must pass through the will or a trust.

-The most important lesson is to review your accounts, titling and estate documents to ensure they are all up to date and clearly represent your best wishes.
+The most important lesson is to review your accounts, titling, and estate documents to ensure they are all up to date and clearly represent your best wishes.
 Speak with an estate planner that you trust to help guide you.